Study Abroad and Away

 Home Tuition Policy

 If you are not currently receiving financial aid that exceeds the cost of Davidson's tuition, the non-tuition/transcript costs of your program (i.e., room, board, transportation, and miscellaneous or personal expenses) will be covered by your family contribution.
-If you are currently receiving financial aid that exceeds the cost of Davidson's tuition, many programs will defer your payment for room and board fees until your financial aid is disbursed and any credit refund can be issued to you.
-If you will be relying on financial aid to pay a partner program’s non-tuition charges, you should request the program’s deferral form and forward it directly to Brandee Norwood at email@example.com.
+If you are currently receiving financial aid that exceeds the cost of Davidson's tuition, any "excess" aid may be refunded to you to help cover the other, non-tuition costs of your program.
+If you will be relying on financial aid to pay a partner program’s non-tuition charges, please be aware that many programs will defer your payment for room and board fees until your financial aid is disbursed and any credit refund can be issued to you.
+In such cases you would request the program’s payment deferral form and forward it directly to Brandee Norwood at firstname.lastname@example.org.

 Frequently Asked Questions